devopsacademyau/academy/classes/03class/aws/README.md

 ### AWS Certificate Manager

-If your service is being exposed through an ALB on port 443, a SSL certificate will need to be attached to the listener.
+If your service is being exposed through an ALB on port 443, an SSL certificate will need to be attached to the listener.

 AWS offers a service for generating SSL certificates for free if you are using with managed services like a load balancer.